-- 1. "Inside Reporting: A Practical Guide to the Craft of Journalism," third edition.
-By Tim Harrower. - 2.
 Associated Press Stylebook.
 (Online version recommended over the hard copy version.
 You'll be using it to look up concepts/words, and I've found that students tend to like the online version better.
-It's more intuitive to use (there's a search box.)
+It's more intuitive to use (there's a search box).
 Believe it's \$26 for a year's access.
 The link: https://store.stylebooks.com/apstylebookonline.html

-3. Local and national newspapers to keep up with current events (online reading is OK).
+Read local and national newspapers to keep up with current events (online reading is OK).
 I think you already get free NYT online subscriptions with your enrollment at Loyola or maybe it's just the School of Communication?
 Also a good idea to read the Loyola weekly student newspaper (The Phoenix).

-Grading: You will take quizzes on your basic knowledge of AP Style - which is the spelling, grammar and punctuation used in newsrooms.
+Not only will this help you in class (weekly extra credit current events quizzes), but you'll be a better-informed citizen and sound smart/be a sterling conversationalist at parties.
+Grading: You will take quizzes on your basic knowledge of AP Style - the spelling, grammar and punctuation used in newsrooms.